FBalzerMPE/imprs_sports_week/data/helper_texts/email_blank_text.md

 Dear {first_name},

-thank you for filling out our survey concerning the inter-institute sports week, we're super excited to have you on board!
+thank you for expressing interest in the inter-institute sports week, we're super excited to have you on board!
 Please read the following carefully.

 ### General idea